peterdsharpe/prettymaps/README.md

 # Pretty Maps

-Tools to make pretty maps of areas of interest, with my own tweaks.
+Tools to make pretty maps of areas of interest.

 ## Usage